-We’ve now be living with a global pandemic for nearly a year and anxiety levels are at an all time high – especially for mums who are stretched to their limit with juggling work, homeschooling and managing day to day life.
+We’ve now been living with a global pandemic for nearly a year and anxiety levels are at an all-time high – especially for mums who are stretched to their limit with juggling work, homeschooling and managing day-to-day life.

-Having spoken to clinical psychologist Dr Clare Roberts, it is normal to be experiencing low levels anxiety given the loss of equilibrium in our lives.
+Having spoken to clinical psychologist Dr. Clare Roberts, it is normal to be experiencing low levels of anxiety given the loss of equilibrium in our lives.

 So how do we deal with the anxiety we feel now?

-So what do we do to try and manage these low levels of anxiety?
+So, what do we do to manage these low levels of anxiety?
 How do we stave off the walls closing in on us?

-Here are 7 ways to deal with pandemic anxiety that will not only help you with the here and now, but create habits that will continue to help you in your life going forward.
+Here are 7 ways to reduce (or get rid of) pandemic-induced anxiety and stress that will not only help you with the here and now, but create habits that will continue to help you in your life going forward.

 1. Mindful body check